mvouve/COMP8005.EPollScalableServer/README.md

 # COMP8005.EPollScaleableServer
 This project was written in Go and is intended to aid in comparing the preformance of epoll, select and a traditional multi-threaded network archetecture using go routines.
-This repository contains the default multithreaded scalable server.
+This repository contains the default epoll scalable server.
 The other two repositories in this collection can be found here:
 * [multithreaded](https://github.com/mvouve/COMP8005.ScalableServer)
 * [select](https://github.com/mvouve/COMP8005.SelectScalableServer)